Microcachrys

-Microcachrys tetragona, known as creeping pine or creeping strawberry pine, is a species of dioecious conifer belonging to the podocarp family (Podocarpaceae).
-It is the sole species of the genus Microcachrys.
-The plant is endemic to western Tasmania, where it is a low shrub growing to 1 m tall at high altitudes.
+Microcachrys tetragona, the creeping pine or creeping strawberry pine, is a species of dioecious conifer in the family Podocarpaceae.
+It is the sole species of the genus Microcachrys, endemic to western Tasmania, where it is a low shrub growing to 1 m tall at high elevations.
 Its leaves are scale-like, arranged (unusually for the Podocarpaceae) in opposite decussate pairs, superficially resembling those of the unrelated Diselma archeri (Cupressaceae).
-It shares the common name Creeping pine with several other plants.
+It shares the common name creeping pine with several other plants.
 Females produce tiny, red, edible berries in summer.